Small-town Minnesota practices social distancing, but it's hard to do

 Hard to stay away

-In Kittson County in far northwestern Minnesota, where the closest known COVID-19 case is two hours away, Sheriff Mark Wilwant said most residents are remaining calm while taking the warnings seriously.
+In Kittson County in far northwestern Minnesota, which has no known cases, Sheriff Mark Wilwant said most residents are remaining calm while taking the warnings seriously.
 Traffic across the county has diminished in recent days and he sees fewer people around.

 Still, some teenagers recently got together at their homes to play video games, he said, which he found puzzling: “In this day and age, they … sit in the same room and text each other anyway.”

-But people are social creatures and it’s hard for most everyone to stay away from friends and family.
+But people are social creatures, and it’s hard for most everyone to stay away from friends and family.

 “Everybody knows everybody,” Wilwant said.
 “And everybody’s used to going to each other’s house and having supper and socializing.”